ritsu/RitsuCogs/README.md

 - [Tokyotosho](#tokyotosho)

 ## What's new
+- 2018-01-07: Updated [Helpless](#helpless) with the ability to disable global help command and help via DMs.
 - 2018-01-03: New year, new README.
 Also added [Helpless](#helpless) which filters help messages based on [Squid-Plugins Permissions](https://github.com/tekulvw/Squid-Plugins).